ulamaca/DRLND_P2_Continuous_Control/README.md

 ```
 4. Follow the instructions to download the multi-agent version environment from the [Getting Started](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control) section in Udacity DRLND repo.

-5. Place the env files in the root of the project and rename the directory as "Reacher_Multi_Linux"
+5. Place the env directory in the root of the project and rename it as "Reacher_Multi_Linux"

 ### Instructions
 1. To train a PPO agent from scratch, execute in the command line: